John B. Bellinger III: Education and earlier career

 Born to an American military family in France, Bellinger was educated at St. Albans School in Washington, D.C.
 Thereafter, he received his A.B. cum laude in 1982 from Princeton University's School of Public and International Affairs and his J.D. cum laude in 1986 from Harvard Law School.
 He also received an M.A. in Foreign Affairs in 1991 from the University of Virginia, where he was awarded a Woodrow Wilson Foreign Affairs Fellowship.

 Bellinger served as counsel for national security matters in the Criminal Division of the Department of Justice from 1997 to 2001.
-He served previously as counsel to the Senate Select Committee on Intelligence (1996), as general counsel to the Commission on the Roles and Capabilities of the U.S. intelligence community (1995–1996), and as special assistant to Director of Central Intelligence William Webster (1988–1991).
+He served previously as counsel to the Senate Select Committee on Intelligence (1996), as general counsel to the Commission on the Roles and Capabilities of the United States Intelligence Community (1995–1996), and as special assistant to Director of Central Intelligence William Webster (1988–1991).
 From 1991 to 1995, he practiced law with Wilmer Cutler & Pickering in Washington, D.C.

 Bush administration

 National Security Council

 In February 2001, Bellinger was appointed as senior associate counsel to the president and legal adviser to the National Security Council at the White House, where he served as the principal lawyer for National Security Adviser Condoleezza Rice and the NSC staff.
 He was in the White House Situation Room on 9/11 and later was the primary lawyer for the White House in dealing with the 9/11 Commission.
 He was one of the drafters of the legislation that created the Office of the Director of National Intelligence.

-At the White House, Bellinger was considered a moderate and often clashed with more conservative lawyers in the administration over international law and the Administration's detention policies, especially over the treatment of detainees.
+At the White House, Bellinger was considered a moderate and often clashed with more conservative lawyers in the administration over international law and the administration's detention policies, especially over the treatment of detainees.
 After 9/11, Bellinger, and Rice were excluded by other officials in the administration from the preparation of President Bush's order establishing military commissions.